stucchimax/yoyoDNS/README.md

 # Contacts

-For any question, don't hesitate to either open an issue on GitHub, or send an email to stucchi@isoc.org and siddiqui@isoc.org.
+For any question, don't hesitate to either open an issue on GitHub, or send an email to max@stucchi.ch.